jnozzi/cocoadev.com/SiteContent/General/NewDiscussions.markdown

 ----

-''If you're interested in extending the Wiki paradigm, you might want to look at [[MeatballWiki]], a Wiki about Wikis.''
+*If you're interested in extending the Wiki paradigm, you might want to look at General/MeatballWiki, a Wiki about Wikis.*

 ----

-Well, there's always the cocoadev [[ChatRoom]].
+Well, there's always the cocoadev General/ChatRoom.

 ----

 Speaking of iChat...
 It seems interesting, but I don't have a .mac account.
 Is there any other way to create an iChat account ?

 This is kind of off-topic, but yes, you can use regular AIM accounts.
 I've got one of those.
-They're free (as in beer). -- [[RobRix]]
+They're free (as in beer). -- General/RobRix